jonathanthehobbyist/waypoint-1-1-1/README.md

 ## Release Notes
-1.1.0 - Allows a user to select the left or right side of the screen for display 1.1.1 - Adding border color customization and ability for the user to select to show a menu title, and adding a small additional
+1.1.0 - Allows a user to select the left or right side of the screen for display 1.1.1 - Custom border color, show a menu title, shortcode functionality